Home Entertainment HULU ANNOUNCED 2021 SLATE AT TELEVISION CRITICS ASSOCIATION WINTER PRESS TOUR

 “Love, Victor”

 The popular teen dramedy “Love, Victor” returns with all 10 episodes on Friday, June 11.
 Season two picks up with a newly out-of-the-closet Victor (Michael Cimino) entering his junior year at Creekwood High.
-However, being out brings new challenges as Victor faces a family struggling with his revelation, a heartbroken ex-girlfriend in Mia (Rachel Naomi Hilson), and the difficulties of being an openly gay star athlete — all while navigating the excitement of his new relationship with Benji (George Sear).
+However, being out brings new challenges.
+Victor faces a family struggling with his revelation.
+He also deals with a heartbroken ex-girlfriend in Mia (Rachel Naomi Hilson).
+Additionally, he faces the difficulties of being an openly gay star athlete.
+Meanwhile, he navigates the excitement of his new relationship with Benji (George Sear).

-The series stars Michael Cimino, Ana Ortiz, James Martinez, Isabella Ferreira, Mateo Fernandez, Rachel Naomi Hilson, Bebe Wood, George Sear, Anthony Turpel and Mason Gooding.
-The film’s original writers Isaac Aptaker and Elizabeth Berger serve as executive producers alongside Brian Tanen, Jason Ensler, Isaac Klausner, Marty Bowen, Adam Fishbach, Wyck Godfrey, Pouya Shahbazian and Adam Londy.
+The series stars Michael Cimino, Ana Ortiz, and James Martinez.
+It also features Isabella Ferreira, Mateo Fernandez, and Rachel Naomi Hilson.
+Bebe Wood, George Sear, Anthony Turpel, and Mason Gooding complete the cast.
+The film’s original writers Isaac Aptaker and Elizabeth Berger serve as executive producers.
+Other executive producers include Brian Tanen and Jason Ensler.
+Isaac Klausner and Marty Bowen also serve as executive producers.
+Additionally, Adam Fishbach, Wyck Godfrey, Pouya Shahbazian, and Adam Londy contribute as executive producers.

 ABOUT HULU

-Hulu is the leading premium streaming service offering live and on-demand TV and movies, with and without commercials, both in and outside the home.
-Launched in 2008, Hulu is the only service that gives viewers instant access to current shows from every major U.S. broadcast network; libraries of hit TV series and films; and acclaimed Hulu Originals like Emmy® and Golden Globe® Award-winning series “The Handmaid’s Tale” and “The Act”; Golden Globe Award-winning, Emmy Award-nominated and Peabody-winning series “Ramy”; and Emmy Award-nominated series including “Wu-Tang: An American Saga” and “Pen15”; alongside hit series “Little Fires Everywhere” from Reese Witherspoon and Kerry Washington; “Normal People,” “The Great,” “Hillary,” “Shrill,” “Solar Opposites”; and Oscar® and Emmy-nominated documentary film “Minding the Gap”; and critically acclaimed Hulu Original films “Palm Springs,” “Run” and “Happiest Season.”
-The service also streams live news, entertainment and sports from 21st Century Fox, The Walt Disney Company, NBCUniversal, CBS Corporation, The CW, Turner Networks, A+E Networks and Discovery Networks – available all in one place.
-Upcoming Original releases include “The Dropout” based on the ABC News investigative podcast, and the book-to-screen adaptation of “Nine Perfect Strangers” starring Nicole Kidman and Melissa McCarthy.
+Hulu is the leading premium streaming service.
+It offers live and on-demand TV and movies with and without commercials.
+You can access it both in and outside the home.
+Launched in 2008, Hulu is the only service that gives viewers instant access to current shows from every major U.S. broadcast network; libraries of hit TV series and films.
+It includes acclaimed Hulu Originals like Emmy® and Golden Globe® Award-winning series “The Handmaid’s Tale” and “The Act.”
+Other shows include Golden Globe Award-winning, Emmy Award-nominated and Peabody-winning series “Ramy.”
+Also, Emmy Award-nominated series including “Wu-Tang: An American Saga” and “Pen15” are available.
+Other hit series like “Little Fires Everywhere” from Reese Witherspoon and Kerry Washington exist.
+You can watch “Normal People,” “The Great,” “Hillary,” “Shrill,” and “Solar Opposites.”
+Additionally, there is the Oscar® and Emmy-nominated documentary film “Minding the Gap.”
+Critically acclaimed Hulu Original films like “Palm Springs,” “Run,” and “Happiest Season” are also offered.
+The service streams live news, entertainment, and sports.
+It streams content from 21st Century Fox and The Walt Disney Company.
+NBCUniversal, CBS Corporation, and The CW also offer content.
+Turner Networks, A+E Networks, and Discovery Networks are featured as well.
+All are available in one place.
+Upcoming Original releases include “The Dropout.”
+It is based on the ABC News investigative podcast.
+The book-to-screen adaptation of “Nine Perfect Strangers” stars Nicole Kidman and Melissa McCarthy.

 Verified by MonsterInsights